-The Committee approved Mr. Jacobs and Mr. Griggs for inclusion on the Company's proxy card for election to the Board of Directors at the 2014 Annual Meeting based on the aforementioned review process.
-Dr. Edwards will be retiring from the Board when his current term expires in April 2014.
-The Board of Directors will appoint his successor as Governance & Nominating Committee Chairman at the April 2014 Board meeting.
-A copy of the written charter adopted by the Board of Directors for the Governance & Nominating Committee and as currently in effect is included on our website, www.cumberlandpharma.com.
+The Committee approved Dr. Bernard, Mr. Cearnal and Mr. Kazimi for inclusion on the Company's proxy card for election to the Board of Directors at the 2016 Annual Meeting based on the aforementioned review process.
+A copy of the written charter adopted by the Board of Directors for the Committee and as currently in effect is available on our website, www.cumberlandpharma.com.